Contact

 What is spousal maintenance?

-• Income difference between the former partners
+• Income difference between the ex-partners during and after the marriage

 How is spousal maintenance determined?